dentarg/auth0-blog/_posts/2018-01-15-building-real-time-web-applications-using-wolkenkit.markdown

 However, regardless of the actual implementation, CQRS always entails [eventual consistency](https://www.thenativeweb.io/blog/2018-01-11-16-23-ddd-and-co-part-8-eventual-consistency/) due to the necessary synchronization.
 This means that the writing and reading sides are not necessarily consistent at the same time, but only with a slight temporal offset.
 This is not a problem for most applications, but you should be aware of the effects.
 Gregor Hohpe described this very well in his article ["Your Coffee Shop Doesn't Use Two-Phase Commit"](http://www.enterpriseintegrationpatterns.com/docs/IEEE_Software_Design_2PC.pdf).

-## Connecting the dots
+## Connecting DDD, event sourcing, and CQRS

-DDD, event sourcing and CQRS are actually independent of each other.
+DDD, event sourcing, and CQRS are actually independent of each other.
 You can use each of the three concepts independently without ever having to consider the use of the other two.

-Nevertheless, there is a connecting element between DDD, event sourcing and CQRS, which is why the three concepts can be combined excellently in practice.
+Nevertheless, there is a connecting element between DDD, event sourcing, and CQRS, which is why the three concepts can be combined excellently in practice.
 We are talking about the **events**.
 In domain-driven design, they act as the functional and semantic basis for modeling.
 In event sourcing, as the name already suggests, these events are the changes being saved.
 And in CQRS, these events are used to synchronize the write and read side.

 The following graphic illustrates the relationship between DDD, event sourcing and CQRS using the data flow of an application: